 You can visit Livingstone Island and see the falls from where David Livingstone first laid eyes on them.
 If you are interested in history, take a tour of the Victoria Falls Bridge to learn more about its construction and ride in an old tram carriage.

-There are several companies that offer activity and adventure packages in the area.
+There are several companies that offer activity and adventure Victoria Falls Packages.
 You can see the falls from a helicopter, go rafting or canoeing on the Zambezi River, or bungee jump from the Victoria Falls Bridge if you are an adventurer at heart.

 The nearby Victoria Falls National Park and Zambezi National Park are ideal destinations if you want to see African wildlife up close.
 There are several safari experiences available in the area, including an original safari on horseback.